wp-plugins/viavi-wp-testimonials/readme.txt

 Viavi WordPress Testimonials is a beautifully developed plugin for wordpress users to show their testimonials in different ways and styles, this Plugin provides various new features that separates it from other ordinary Testimonials plugin

 = Features =
-	* Simple & Flat Design
+	* Simple & Flat Design.
-  * Fully Responsive
+  * Fully Responsive.
-	* HTML5 & CSS3
+	* HTML5 & CSS3.
-	* Using Custom Post Type - Testimonial
+	* Using Custom Post Type - Testimonial.
-	* There have 2 Layout - Listing & Slider
+	* There have 2 Layout - Listing & Slider.
-	* 3 Styles and 8 Skins
+	* 3 Styles and 8 Skins.
-	* Sliding Testimonials using Flexslider
+	* Sliding Testimonials using Flexslider.
-	* Easy to Customize
+	* Easy to Customize.

 == Installation ==